Not That Kind of Speculum

 Or was it?

-The main question I have after reading all this fascinating information about the etymology of the word “speculum” is simple.
-Will we someday create a medical speculum powerful enough to open up a man and actually view his specter while he’s alive?
+The main question I have after reading all this fascinating information about the etymology of the word “speculum” is simple: will we someday create a medical speculum powerful enough to open up a human and actually view his specter while he’s alive?

 …wasn’t that what everyone was thinking?